danielscholl-osdu/entitlements/provider/entitlements-v2-jdbc/bootstrap/README.md

 # Bootstrap

-Below you can find required variables to bootstrap Entitlements Service on Google Cloud and on-prem.
+Below you can find required variables to bootstrap Entitlements Service on Google Cloud .
 They should be passed as environment variables.

 ## Common environment variables